psychemedia/storytelling-notes/soul_cages.md

 "And a mighty decent name it is," cried Jack, taking another shellful: "here's to your good health, Coomara, and may you live these fifty years to come!"

-"Fifty years!" repeated Coomara; " I'm obliged to you, indeed!
+"Fifty years!" repeated Coomara; "I'm obliged to you, indeed!
 If you had said five hundred, it would have been something worth the wishing."

 "By the laws, sir," cries Jack, "*youz* live to a powerful great age here under the water!
 You knew my grandfather, and he's dead and gone better than these sixty years.
 I'm sure it must be a mighty healthy place to live in."